Why Is My Dump Cake Still Powdery?

 Uneven Baking

-It’s not uncommon to see some parts of your dump cake baked perfectly while other sections remain raw or undercooked.
-Uneven baking can lead to a less-than-ideal dessert experience, and it’s something you’ll want to avoid at all costs.
+It’s common to see some parts of your dump cake baked perfectly while others remain raw or undercooked.
+Uneven baking can lead to a less-than-ideal dessert experience, which you’ll want to avoid at all costs.

 Soggy Bottom Layers

-Soggy dump cake bottom layers are a frustrating issue, often caused by excessive moisture buildup in the pan.
-When the fruit filling or other wet ingredients don’t bake evenly, the result can be a cake that’s mushy at the bottom instead of crispy.
+Soggy dump cake bottom layers are frustrating, often caused by excessive moisture buildup in the pan.
+When the fruit filling or other wet ingredients don’t bake evenly, the result can be a mushy cake at the bottom instead of crispy.

 Causes of a Powdery Dump Cake

-If your dump cake is turning out powdery, don’t worry—it’s a common issue that can be fixed with a few adjustments.
-Let’s take a closer look at some of the main reasons this might happen.
+If your dump cake turns out powdery, don’t worry—it’s a common issue that can be fixed with a few adjustments.
+Let’s look at some of the main reasons this might happen.

 Incorrect Mixing of Ingredients